How much does it Cost to Build a Pickleball Court?

 Space Requirements:

-The standard dimension for a pickleball court is 20×44 feet, translating to 880 square feet.
+The standard dimension of a pickleball court is 20×44 feet, translating to 880 square feet.
 Ensure you have adequate space for your court, along with some extra space for movement and any additional structures.

 Professional Assistance: